FelipeKatao/Py.Html/README.md

     html = PyHtml.htmlPy()
     data= PyHtml.SearchData()
     data.createNewFileLocal(R"Example\index.html","","")
-    html.CreateNewHtml("Home Page",R"Example\index.html",1)
+    html.CreateNewHtml("Home Page",data._localHtmlFiles[0],1)
 ```
-This function can create environment with files **HTML**,**CSS**,**JS** in we case crate path Html, the parameter aceppt the path or  void " ", if void the Py.html not create news path in respctve
+This function can create environment with files **HTML**,**CSS**,**JS** in we case crate path Html, the parameter aceppt the path or  void " ", if void the Py.html not create news path, the function respectively follow Html,Css and Js files.